Ramya-Kata/CustomerSubscriptionManagement/README.md

 # 📦 Customer Subscription Management System

-💼 Developed by **Ramya Kata** — Full Stack Developer
+💼 Developed by **Ramya Kata** — Software Engineer

-This is a full-stack subscription management system designed to handle customer onboarding, plan selection, payment integration, and subscription tracking.
+A full-stack subscription management platform designed to handle customer onboarding, plan selection, secure access, and subscription tracking.
+The app features **role-based dashboards** for Admin and Customers, with full authentication and microservice-based backend architecture.

 ---